dr-la-victoire/alx-higher_level_programming/README.md

 3) 0x02.
 Python - import & modules: I think I'm making my own modules and learning about import
 4) 0x03.
 Python - Data Structures: Lists, Tuples: We begin the data structure lessons in Python.
 Yay
 5) 0x05.
 Python - Exceptions: Here, we learned to handle exceptions.
 The whole try/except syntax
+6) 0x06.
+Python - Classes and Objects: All the work on Object Oriented Programming